-With different scopes in technology and significant rise in automation in this day and age, more precise and more accurate projects have been the need of an hour.
+With different scopes in technology and a significant rise in automation in this day and age, more precise and more accurate projects have been the need of an hour.
 But handling the whole task to meet those needs is not a cakewalk.
 So, it should be categorized into small sections and should be done as per the plan.

 In order to do the same, Agile is among the best project management approaches.
 In an agile team, each member plays a vital role in a company.
 Hence, interviewers always want a candidate with sound knowledge and experience.
 So, it is always wise to prepare yourself to play safe.
 In this guide, we are going to help you gear up for your agile project management interview and crack it.

 So, we have handpicked some of the most commonly asked Agile Project Manager interview questions to join the agile team of a reputed company.

 1. How Do You Handle a Project?

-By asking this question, an interviewer wants to know whether you are a good fit for the company and how your project management was like in the previous organization.
+By asking this question, an interviewer wants to know whether you are a good fit for the company and what your project management was like in the previous organization.
 Here, you also have to reveal your project management approach using Agile and leadership styles.

 First of all, you should discuss the project you worked on last time, how it worked, what system you have used, and your team members.

 Next, you should present yourself as a team player as most companies are looking for a motivating, interactive project manager rather than a one-man army.